Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

         2. Set `src.position` to current count of `mux.sources`.
         3. Set `src.value` to `is.value`.
         4. Add `src` to `mux.sources`.
-    11. Create `ValueDestination` struct `dst` and set to `is`:
-        1. TBD: this is not needed for hashing as this goes into witness.
-To be done later.
     12. Add `is` to `container`.
 10. For each spend input `oldspend`:
     1. Let `inp` be a new `Input` entry.